holgatekyle/fast_food_protein/app/views/blog/published/best-healthy-fast-food-breakfast.md

 	This is the best breakfast option I found from Burger King.
 I'd prefer the nutritional content of the Egg White Delight over this sandwich, but it's still a solid choice for those that prefer Burger King.

 That wraps up our guide to **fast food breakfast**!
-All of the above data is available using our [fast food nutrition search tool](http://www.fastfoodprotein.com/search), where you can find breakfast choices that fit your needs.
+All of the above data is available using our [fast food nutrition comparison tool](http://www.fastfoodprotein.com/search), where you can find breakfast choices that fit your needs.
+You can also read about **[the best healthy fast food meals](http://www.fastfoodprotein.com/blog/best-healthy-fast-food)** for food beyond breakfast.

 Have comments or feedback?
 Let me know on [twitter](https://twitter.com/FastFoodProtein) or email kyle (at) fastfoodprotein.com.